 A good example of a log form is Concomitant Medications.
 Medications are not usually prescribed to be taken within a given interval.
 Usually, there is more than one medication prescribed per subject.
 Medications do follow a sequence; usually, start date and stop date.
-Therefore, the medications form should be defined as a log form.
+Therefore, the medication form should be defined as a log form.
 The system keeps a log of medications for each patient and the entire study.

 Another good example of a form that should be defined as a log form is the Withdrawal form.
 Subjects can only withdraw from the study once.
 A subject’s withdrawal is not scheduled and is usually unexpected but nevertheless, the withdrawal must be tracked.
 Thus, if the Withdrawal form is defined as a log form then the system can provide a log of all the subject withdrawals for the entire study.

-This document will explain how log forms work and lay out some parameters for declaring a log form.
-In addition, it will explain the three types of log forms (One, Many and Batch) in detail.
+This document will explain how log forms work and layout some parameters for declaring a log form.
+In addition, it will explain the three types of log forms (One, Many, and Batch) in detail.

 Defining a Log Form

 Log Forms are defined in the Form Builder for the form type of study, site, or subject located in the study menu.
 Log Forms are defined from the Form/Page Properties under the Data section as shown in the figures below.
 If the form being created should be designated as a Log Form, simply select the checkbox in the field next to Log Form.
-Log Forms can be one of three types: One, Many and Batch as shown in the figure on the right.
+Log Forms can be one of three types: One, Many, and Batch as shown in the figure on the right.
 The drop-down field is associated with Record Relation is shown below.
 The type selected tells the system how the log data is related to the subject which is explained in further detail in the following sections.

 Relating Log Form Data to the Subject

 The Record Relation instructs the system how to relate a log form entry to the current subject.
 There are 3 types of Record Relations.
-They include One, Many and Batch.
+They include One, Many, and Batch.